MwithHeart/writetech-accelerator-portfolio-mariam/docs/documentation-tooling/reference/procedural-animations.md

 1. Time Node exposes the [Normalized Time](https://pixieditor.net/docs/usage/node-graph/nodes/animation/time/), which is a value between 0 and 1.
 Where 0 is start of the animation and 1 is the end of it.
-For a 2 second animation, the normalized time at 1 second will be `0.5`.
+For a 2 second animation, the normalized time at 1 second is `0.5`.

 ![An opacity graph](/img/opacity-graph.png "An opacity graph")

-2. To connect Normalized Time to the Image's Opacity, at the beginning of the animation, the image will be transparent (`0` opacity) and fully opaque at the end (`1` opacity).
+2. To connect Normalized Time to the Image's Opacity, at the beginning of the animation, the image is transparent (`0` opacity) and fully opaque at the end (`1` opacity).

-## A More Complex Procedural Animation
+## A more complex procedural animation

 <!-- <Image src={sophGraphImg} alt="Simple graph that connects Normalized Time of Time Node to Layer's Opacity input"/> -->
 ![A complex procedural graph](/img/bopGraph.png "A complex procedural graph")

-The core concepts in the above graph are:
+The core concepts in the preceding graph are:

-1. Get the time of the animation (0 - 1 range).
+1. Get the time of the animation: 0 - 1 range.

-2. Create a smoothing effect (elastic, for this example) by plugging our time to Easing node.
-Read more about [easings here](https://pixieditor.net/docs/usage/node-graph/nodes/animation/easing/).
+2. Create a smoothing effect --- elastic, in this example --- by plugging the time to Easing node.
+Read more about [easing here](https://pixieditor.net/docs/usage/node-graph/nodes/animation/easing/).

-3. Create a rotation + scale effect by combining two nodes with **"Matrix Input"** and **"Matrix Output"**.
+3. Create a "rotation + scale" effect by combining two nodes with **"Matrix Input"** and **"Matrix Output."**

     - Scale can be directly connected with easing, because it should go from invisible (0 scale) to full size (1 scale).